hapijs/lab/README.md

 of the command line settings.
 Therefore, if you need to specify an assert library, you would export a key named "assert" with the desired value.

+As stated at the beginning of the document, `--ignore` parameter is an alias for `globals` option in the `.labrc` file.
+Therefore if you wish to ignore specific files you'll need to append a `globals` setting, **not** an `ignore` one, as stated on #641.

 ## Extending the linter